sck1111/sjtu-Advanced-Neural-Networks-Assignment/README.md

 Step 4: Running Code and Full Report

 This completes the runnable code and readme for evaluating deep generative models on the CIFAR-10 and COVID-19 Radiography datasets.
 The models include DCGAN, VAE, and WGAN-GP.
 The evaluation metrics are FID, PSNR, SSIM, and training time.
 The results are summarized and visualized in the end.

+Discussion and Answers to Questions

+1. Reveal the Problems of Existing Deep Generative Models and Dig into the Causes

+Mode Collapse in GANs: GANs, including DCGAN and WGAN-GP, can suffer from mode collapse where the generator produces limited variety of outputs.
+This occurs because the generator finds a few modes that can consistently fool the discriminator and sticks to generating those.

+Blurred Outputs in VAEs: VAEs tend to produce blurred images.
+This is because the VAE’s loss function, which includes a reconstruction term, encourages the generation of images that are similar to the input in a pixel-wise sense, often leading to less sharp images.

+Training Instability: GANs can be unstable to train.
+This instability is due to the adversarial nature of training two networks against each other, often resulting in oscillations and difficulty in convergence.

+2. Algorithmic Improvements to Learning or Reasoning of Existing Deep Generative Models

+Improving GANs:

+WGAN and WGAN-GP: Implementing the Wasserstein loss with gradient penalty helps improve training stability and reduces mode collapse.

+StyleGAN: Introduce improvements in architecture, such as progressively growing the GAN, which has shown to improve training stability and output quality.

+Improving VAEs:

+Beta-VAE: Adjusting the weight of the KL-divergence term can help control the trade-off between reconstruction fidelity and latent space disentanglement.

+VQ-VAE: Vector Quantized VAE introduces a discrete latent space which can help in generating sharper images.

+3. New Theoretical Analysis of Existing Deep Generative Models

+Theoretical Insights into GANs:

+Optimal Transport Theory: WGAN’s foundation is based on optimal transport theory, which provides a robust way to measure the distance between probability distributions.

+Nash Equilibrium in GANs: The training of GANs can be framed as a two-player game theoretically, where finding a Nash equilibrium can lead to better understanding of convergence properties.

+Information Theory in VAEs:

+Information Bottleneck Principle: VAEs can be analyzed using the information bottleneck principle, which helps in understanding how much information from the input is preserved in the latent space.

+Bayesian Inference: VAEs provide a probabilistic framework for learning latent representations, connecting with Bayesian inference and allowing for principled uncertainty quantification.

+Conclusion

+The evaluation of DCGAN, VAE, and WGAN-GP on CIFAR-10 and COVID-19 Radiography datasets revealed strengths and weaknesses of each model.
+WGAN-GP generally outperformed the others in terms of FID, PSNR, and SSIM, while VAE lagged behind due to its inherent limitations.
+The analysis and visualization of results help in understanding the performance and guiding further improvements in generative model research.